pedroamarall/rest-builder/fedora/README.md

 	1. Type ***cd /*** to go to the root of the file system.

-	1. Notice that your Bash prompt says where you are.
+	1. Notice that your Bash prompt states where you are.

 	1. Type ***cd /opt*** to go to ***/opt***.
 List the contents of that directory.

-	1. Again, notice that your Bash prompt says where you are.
+	1. Again, notice that your Bash prompt states where you are.

-	1. Type ***cd ~*** to go to your home directory.
+	1. Type ***cd \~*** to go to your home directory.

 	1. Type ***cd /home/me***.
 Notice that nothing changed.
 Why?
 Because ***~*** is the same as ***/home/me***.